jaanekaraster/30-day-map-challenge-24/README.md

 It's easy to lie with maps (check out [last year's map on California](https://jaanekaraster.github.io/30-day-map-challenge-23/#day-11-retro) for a case study).
 And sometimes it's difficult to discern the line between truth and fiction, if the map is convincing enough.

 That said, today's map was all about vintage.
 So I did a bit of research into Portuguese maritime history in the Indian Ocean.
-Here's what I found:
+Here's my summary:

 Not many scholars are aware of a certain Fernando Lopes do Basseinha, a Portuguese cartographer who served on the voyage of Dom Francisco de Almeida in 1505.
 After landing at Cochin in India, Almeida ordered Basseinha to chart the western coastline in advance of a planned offensive against the Egyptian and Ottoman naval forces.